iamMwirigi/phase-1-challenge-Flatdango/README.md

 - Daryl

 # License
-- This project is licensed by 'ISC'
+- This project is licensed by 'MIT'
     .